 In the Dutch Garden, the pretty pelargoniums are taken out of the big urns, re-potted and placed in the greenhouse until the spring to keep them safe from frost.

 3) Caring for our cannas

 Sunset orange cannas are another staple bloom of the Great Plat during late summer so they need to be looked after well.
 After the cannas leaves have been blackened by frost (although the last few winters have been so mild, the leaves haven’t gone black), we cut them back, dig up the cannas and store them in the greenhouse during the winter months.
 We wait until it gets frosty as the cold temperature causes the plant to suck all its sugars back into the roots.

 Update for 2020: ordinarily, both of our two types of cannas are lifted and stored over winter in the glasshouse.
 One variety of the Canna does very well and we have surplus stock from last year, so this year we’ll cut them back and cover them with straw and compost as winter protection.
 In recent years the climate has been milder and drier and Claire feels they will be fine in the ground (…cue the wettest coldest winter on record!)

 Come November, the blooms in the Edwardian Garden’s herbaceous borders, including asters, echinops and eryngium have gone over for another year.
 We cut them back but sometimes like to leave a few seed heads behind.

-Hestercombe’s 50 acres of gardens are open every day of the year, except Christmas Day.
-See our full opening hours and admission prices here.
+Hestercombe’s 50 acres of gardens are open daily from Wednesday to Sunday.
+See our full opening hours, admission prices and buy tickets.